EvanMPutnam/SGP4-Rust/README.md

 This repo may be broken in weird places, may not have idiomatic rust, and is not in an ideal state from a code quality perspective.
 One day it may be though...

 As of now this library should be mostly complete.
-Feel free to make a PR if there is something missing here or if there are any errors.
+Feel free to make a PR or raise an issue if there is something missing here or if there are any errors.

-This is the library that I worked to try and port: [project](https://pypi.org/project/sgp4/).

 ## Usage
 ```rust